ess-dive-workspace/essdive-leaf-gas-exchange/README.md

 - Metadata template file names have been adjusted to meet ESS-DIVE requirements.
 - Suggested file naming conventions have been added to the Instructions and Guides documents.
 - For the Survey data type, Tair and VPDleaf have been added as Required Variables.
-- Data dictionary (dd) files have been added to Templates for methods metadata, instrument details, LI-COR6400 output, LI-COR6800 output and the reporting format defined variables.
+- Data dictionary (dd) files have been added to Templates for methods metadata, instrument details, LI-COR 6400 output, LI-COR 6800 output and the reporting format defined variables.

-## Updates in v1.0.3

-Added a section to the Instructions on how to use this format in combination with other reporting formats to provide guidance on missing value, temporal and spatial data types.

-See Releases for complete versioning details.

 ## How to contribute

-This leaf-level gas exchange data reporting format is evolving and growing to meet the needs of the community.
-Feedback and new contributions are welcome, and can be made by submitting an [issue or feedback](https://github.com/ess-dive-community/essdive-leaf-gas-exchange/issues/new/choose).
+This leaf-level gas exchange data reporting format is evolving and growing to meet the needs of researchers.
+Feedback and new contributions are welcome, and can be made by submitting an [issue or feedback](https://github.com/ess-dive-workspace/essdive-leaf-gas-exchange/issues/new/choose).

 The issue templates we use are modeled from that provided by Darwin Core:
 Darwin Core maintenance group, Biodiversity Information Standards (TDWG) (2014).
 Darwin Core.
 Zenodo. https://doi.org/10.5281/zenodo.592792